openaps/docs/docs/docs/walkthrough/phase-1/using-openaps-tools.md

 Congratulations, you just pulled data from your pump!
 The `model` command is a very useful one to verify whether you can communicate with the pump.
 It is not, however, the only thing you can do.
 Take a look at the help file to see all of the possibilities:

-`$ openaps use <my_pump_name> -h`
+`openaps use <my_pump_name> -h`

-This returns a healthy bit of useful information, including a list of all the commands that can be done with `$ openaps use <my_pump_name>`.
+This returns a healthy bit of useful information, including a list of all the commands that can be done with `openaps use <my_pump_name>`.
 Of course, each one of those uses has its own help file as well:

 ```
 $ openaps use <my_pump_name> model -h